lorenzogirardi/kubernetes-postfix/README.md

 but the certificate is applied ``` opendkim[22]: 91E522A000C: DKIM-Signature field added```

-Last one is the check on the client side with the righ option enabled
+Last one is the check on the client side with the righ options enabled

 ![clientemail](https://res.cloudinary.com/ethzero/image/upload/v1598368835/misc/emailoption.png "clientemail")